Swoonkey/JKTD-SQA2026-AUBURN/report.md

-### Task 1 – Jase Schwanke
+### Task 1 – Jase Schwanke, Drew Black
-We parsed through `21_CFR_117.130.md` regulatory document and selected 10 atomic rules.
+We modified `generate requirements.py` to parse through `21_CFR_117.130.md` regulatory document and generate `requirements.json` and `expected_structure.json` for all listed requirements.
 These were then encoded in `requirements.json`, with each entry containing a `requirement_id`, description, source, and parent field for better traceability.
-We produced `expected_structure.json`, which maps each parent requirement ID to the expected child letter suffixes.
-This required careful reading of the CFR text to correctly assign letters and ignore numbering errors in the source document.
+We then selected 10 atomic rules and updated `expected_structure.json` to reflect this.`expected_structure.json` maps each selected parent requirement ID to the expected child letter suffixes.

-### Task 2 – Krish Modi
+### Task 2 – Krish Modi, Drew Black
 We wrote `generate_test_cases.py` to consume `requirements.json` and `expected_structure.json` and produce `test_cases.json`.
 Each test case was structured with a unique `test_case_id`, a linked `requirement_id`, a description of what is being verified, structured `input_data`, an `expected_output` block, step-by-step test instructions, and traceability notes back to the source regulation.
 One test case was generated per requirement.

-### Task 3 – Jase Schwanke, Drew Black
+### Task 3 – Jase Schwanke
 We implemented two separate scripts:

 - **`verify.py`** (Verification): Checks that all requirements conform to structural rules — required fields are present, requirement IDs match a defined regex format (`REQ-[\w\.]+-\d{3}[A-Z]{1,2}`), each requirement has at least one test case, descriptions avoid vague language, and parent-child ID relationships are consistent.